PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Metabase is one of the most popular open source business intelligence (BI) tools in the world, offering teams a way to visualize complex data and run analysis with no coding required.
 Instead, Metabase’s visual query builder enables you to create shareable dashboards in just a few minutes with a drag-and-drop interface — though a native SQL editor is available for advanced users.

 ### Who is Metabase for?
-Metabase has a drag-and-drop interface which makes it especially useful for less technical users or Marketing and Growth teams.
+Metabase has a drag-and-drop interface which makes it especially useful for less technical users or marketing and growth teams.
 It is suitable for businesses or teams of any size.
 It is not designed for product analytics - instead, it is focused on more general analytics.

 ### Strengths
 - Easy-to-use, no SQL required